cyyeh/cyyeh.github.io/content/blog/14-habits-of-highly-productive-developers/index.md

 ## <a href="#principles" name="fragment">Part One: Principles</a>

+> "There is no elevator to success, you have to take the stairs." -- Zig Ziglar

 - I realized that I could buy the best mechanical keyboards, go to the most famous tech conferences in the world, and learn all the newest frameworks.
 Still, if I cultivated bad habits, it would be impossible to become a top developer.
 Because of that, I decided to reach out to the best developers I know and ask them tips on how to be more productive.
 - Consistency matters, and that same concept applies to your professional career as well.
 Things take time, and intensity is not always the answer.
 The habits you decide to cultivate (or not cultivate) will determine your future life opportunities.
 - Habits are the compound interest of self-improvement.
 The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.
 They seem to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.
 It is only when looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.